SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 This connector simplifies using CloudFoundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)).

-It exposes the CloudFoundry OAuth service configuration data as injectable `IOption<OAuthServiceOptions>`.
+It exposes the CloudFoundry OAuth service configuration data as inject-able `IOption<OAuthServiceOptions>`.
 It primarily used by the ASP.NET Core [CloudFoundry External Security Provider](https://github.com/SteeltoeOSS/Security), but can be used standalone as well.

 #### 5.1 Quick Start